• Skip to main content

 The sulbing

 Busan’s dessert café, Sulbing, is famous for its bingsu.
-To craft snow ice, ice cream, or yogurt, flakes are finely shaved.
+Flakes are finely shaved to craft snow ice, ice cream, or yogurt.
 It is the toppings that make the pizza so delicious.
 There are many choices; dark chocolate Oreo Monsters, tiramisu cheesecakes, and rockmelon with red bean sticky rice cake.
 Fans of tteokbokki pizza will drool over the cheese goodness served hot in a skillet.

 South Korean Train Station